LGBTQ health: COVID-19

-Health of LGBT youth
+Health of LGBTQ youth

-Mental health of LGBT youth
+Mental health of LGBTQ youth

-In general, LGBT youth face some level of discrimination in the home, school, and among their peers, across many different environments.
-Local, state, or national laws, are also shown to affect the mental health of LGBT youth, as these laws can affect acceptance and integration of youth in society, as well as medical intervention needed for the prevention of suicide or self-harm.
-Even just the legalization of same-sex marriage can often lead to a reduction in LGBT adolescent suicide and improved mental health.
+In general, LGBTQ youth face some level of discrimination in the home, school, and among their peers, across many different environments.
+Local, state, or national laws, are also shown to affect the mental health of LGBTQ youth, as these laws can affect acceptance and integration of youth in society, as well as medical intervention needed for the prevention of suicide or self-harm.
+Even just the legalization of same-sex marriage can often lead to a reduction in LGBTQ adolescent suicide and improved mental health.

 Restrictions on gender-affirming care

 Transgender youth in the United States, as compared to transgender adults, face many legislative restrictions on gender-affirming care.
 These restrictions have mainly pertained to gender-affirming surgery and hormone replacement therapy.
 Restrictions on these methods of care vary from state to state.
-As of April 2024, there are 23 states that have banned treatment for what is medically necessary care for transgender youths, as well as five states where it is a felony to practice transgender medical care for transgender youth; Idaho, Florida, Oklahoma, Alabama, and North Dakota.
+As of June 2026, there are 26 states that have banned both hormone and surgical treatment for transgender youth, as well as six states where it is a felony to practice transgender medical care for transgender youth; South Carolina, Idaho, Florida, Oklahoma, Alabama, and North Dakota.
 These restrictions have led to backlash from many medical organizations, such as the American Psychological Association, the American Academy of Child and Adolescent Psychiatry, and the Endocrine society.